pierreprudh/Portfolio/README.md

 - 🧩 Modular and reusable components
 - 📂 Dynamic project section sourced from a JSON config
 - ✉️ Contact section with icon-enhanced links
+- 🌌 Dynamic animated Aurora background in light mode, and starfield background in dark mode

 ---